rust-lang/book/second-edition/nostarch/chapter14.md

   errors that might occur and what conditions might cause those errors to be returned can be helpful to callers so that they can write code to handle the different kinds of errors in different ways.
-* **Safety**: If this function uses `unsafe` code (which we will discuss in Chapter 19), there should be a section covering the invariants that this function expects callers to uphold in order for the code in `unsafe` blocks to function correctly.
+* **Safety**: If this function is `unsafe` to call (we will discuss unsafety in Chapter 19), there should be a section explaining why the function is unsafe and covering the invariants that this function expects callers to uphold.

 Most documentation comment sections don’t need all of these sections, but this is a good list to check to remind you of the kinds of things that people